BloomTech-Labs/where-to-code-fe/README.md

 ## Documentation

-See [Backend Documentation](🚫*link to your backend readme here*) for details on the backend of our project.
+See [Backend Documentation](https://github.com/Lambda-School-Labs/where-to-code-be)S for details on the backend of our project.

 [![Maintainability](https://api.codeclimate.com/v1/badges/57a897f38350a2ae1831/maintainability)](https://codeclimate.com/github/Lambda-School-Labs/where-to-code-fe/maintainability)